Margins matter. The more Lamar Advertising

 Here's how the stats break down:

-With recent TTM operating margins exceeding historical averages, Lamar Advertising looks like it is doing fine.
+With TTM operating and net margins at a 5-year high, Lamar Advertising looks like it's doing great.

 Looking for alternatives to Lamar Advertising?
 It takes more than great companies to build a fortune for the future.
 Learn the basic financial habits of millionaires next door and get focused stock ideas in our free report, "3 Stocks That Will Help You Retire Rich."
 Click here for instant access to this free report.